 Members of the Association of Fundraising Professionals have several tools at their disposal.
 This handout on the value of an AFP membership for emerging fundraisers outlines many of these.
 Among the most helpful is AFP360° powered by Korn Ferry Advance.
 This tool allows AFP members to upload a resume and get meaningful feedback on the content and a preview of how a computer automated keyword system parses your resume.

-If you’re interested in one-on-one career coaching, please reach out for a no-cost assessment.
+If you’re interested in one-on-one career coaching, please reach out.